fceruti/maasaic/README.md

 # Maasaic

 Maasaic is a sofware to create and host your own websites using a mosaic like structure.
 The main idea is to create non-standard good looking websites very easily.
-You can try it out at maasaic.com
+You can try it out at maasaic.com.

+If you want to see an example of a website created using it, visit my personal website at [fceruti.com](https://fceruti.com).

+This is a very early prototype, there are many things to be improved to be even considered for production.
+For the time beeing I'm using it personally for my website and fixing things and adding features as I need them.

 ### Dev and testing